The Travel Show (TV programme)

-The Travel Show is a BBC News travel programme.
+The Travel Show is an international feed of BBC News channel travel programme.
 The new programme launched on 27 April 2013 and has the same programme title as a 1990s holiday programme broadcast on BBC Two.

 Using a network of correspondents in London, Tokyo, Sydney, New York and Kuala Lumpur, the programme aims to provide unique insight into the world of travel.
 It first aired in the UK in late February, after Winter Olympics coverage, in a Friday morning slot on BBC Two.
-A Sunday evening slot was also added on the BBC News channel in April 2014 and BBC iPlayer.
+A Sunday evening slot was also added on the UK feed of BBC News channel in April 2014 and BBC iPlayer.